-Rockingham Montessori School has three Children’s House classrooms, named Dolphins, Penguins and Seahorse, reflecting our seaside location.
-Each is led by a dedicated and highly-trained Montessori teacher and an education assistant.
+Rockingham Montessori School’s Children’s House classrooms are led by a dedicated and highly-trained Montessori teacher and education assistant.

 Our Children’s House educational program is divided into five areas and provides every opportunity for children to achieve the outcomes of the Early Years Learning Framework for Australian Early Childhood.
 The five areas are:

 - Practical life exercises (including Health and Physical Education)

 - Mathematics, and

 - Cultural activities (Science, History and Geography, The Arts, Technology & Enterprise).

 The Children’s House introduces children to a wide range of sensorial materials with which they explore the world; for example, music bells to strike and match, sound cylinders for shaking and matching, and sandpaper tablets giving experiences of rough, rougher, roughest, and a tower of cubes to demonstrate volume.
 These and other materials help the child to develop a sound base for learning through the use of language and mathematical materials.